luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

 We'll also add one for our drawing context, which we'll talk about next.

+And lastly, we need a random number generator.
+Let's make one right here, because you can run code to initialize values.

 !!! note "variables must be initialized to _some_ value!"

 ```js hl_lines="3 4 5 6 7 8"